 Nick has had a long time love of homebrewing, and has always enjoyed experimenting with new ingredients and techniques to evolve and improve his recipes.
 As a biological scientist, Nick took a particular interest in the organisms that convert the wort he brews into the beer he serves.
 Specifically, an interest in the vast number of strains that were not commercially available to homebrewers in pure culture.

-Putting to work a functional background and formal education in microbiology and chemistry, Nick began to isolate, characterize and bank a vast collection of unique yeast and bacteria from every source he could find.
-As he did this, something dawned on him: the ultimate contribution to the brewing community would be to make these strains commercially available to homebrewers and craft brewers alike.
+Putting to work a formal education in microbiology and chemistry, Nick began to isolate, characterize and bank a vast collection of unique yeast and bacteria from every source he could find.
+As he did this, something dawned on him: a high impact contribution to the brewing community would be to make these novel strains commercially available to homebrewers and craft brewers alike.
 At that moment the seed was planted, and after many months of plating and colony selection, sore microscope eyes, test fermentations and entrepreneurial research, The Yeast Bay was born!

 Our digitizer with some serious graphic design skills, he's instrumental in polishing up our hand-drawn designs and converting them into the appropriate digital formats.
 As a result of Ruben's efforts, we can use all of Mel and Mel's designs for wide range of branding and advertising applications.
 He's a critical contributor to The Yeast Bay and without him, our designs would have a much harder time being born into the digital world.